epurpur/Seneca-Gumbies/README.md

 -I didn't do much in the way of error handling so the inputs are case sensitive, be aware of that!

+I'll build in more functionality over time (maybe)

 Enjoy!